 Dust particles in Cinema 4D are extremely useful, especially in combination with god rays or when doing a macro shot.
 There's a variety of ways to create them such as with Thinking Particles or X-Particles, but today I'll show you an easy way using Cloners, Random Effectors and simple geometry.

 Creating 3D dust is a fairly straight forward process which I'll cover below.
-You may have seen other products such as Greyscale Gorilla's 3D Dust Particulate selling at at a whopping $100 USD.
+You may have seen other products such as Greyscale Gorilla's 3D Dust Particulate selling at $100 USD.
 If you're looking for a very complete kit, I definitely recommend looking into their product as it features advanced animations with more realistic wind turbulence, and 20+ presets to play with.
 However, if you're looking for something simple that gets the job done, look no further and download the attached sample scene and .abc files.